SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 Specific rules and guidelines for the table per entity:
 * Sources of the entities/attributes should be added, e.g. existing regulation, reused model, etc.
-* Entities,attributes and relationships should be accompanied by a definition as well as their cardinality.
+* Entities, attributes and relationships should be accompanied by a definition as well as their cardinality.
 * [The regulation 2016/1191](https://www.google.com/url?q=https://eur-lex.europa.eu/legal-content/EN/TXT/?uri%3DCELEX%253A32016R1191&sa=D&ust=1608109108137000&usg=AOvVaw03z_d3IraqIsVD7VQ8V1mb) on Public Documents sets a set of fields for the production of multilingual standard forms.
 Each field has a code and a text label that has been officially translated into the Member States’ official languages.
 It is essential to provide (when possible) the correspondence between the attributes of the proposed OOTS data model for specific evidence types and the fields of the multilingual standard forms of the regulation on Public Documents for evidences related to such a domain.
 The aforementioned approach could be reused for evidences other than public documents.

 </details>